Renovation Budget: the price for a gypsum installation budget

 In order to determine the price of a gypsum laying project, you’ll need to first determine the area that will need to be covered.
 To do this, begin by measuring and calculating the surface area of your walls and ceilings.
 Although at first, you may think that doors and windows will need to be subtracted from the dimensions, that’s not the case.
 In fact, these areas will not change the number of panels you’ll need to carry out this project.

 Once you determine how many panels you need, as well as the cost of both materials and labour, the contractor will be better equipped to provide you with a price corresponding to the area of the room you’re going to be renovating.
 In most cases, they’ll be working with panels that are 4 feet by 12 feet, as the installation of these will create a smaller number of joints.
-However, if you’re renovating a kitchen, bathroom or wet room, 4 x 8 inch panels will be installed as water repellent panels are only available in this format.
+However, if you’re renovating a kitchen, bathroom or wet room, 4 x 8 inch panels can also be installed.

 Panel type: a factor that influences the price